 Capable of outstanding balance and powerful lifting, these forklifts can typically lift items up to 21 feet and carry loads of 8,000 pounds.
 The forks themselves are adjustable.
 You can move them closer together or farther apart as needed to provide a stable surface and strong support for items of any size.

-Industrial forklifts have an upward lift that’s used for moving items vertically.
-These often feature durable pneumatic tires and may support up to 36,000 pounds in weight.
-These products usually stay indoors for use in warehouses or industrial projects.
-You might use these forklifts for some of the finishing touches inside your building.
+Industrial forklifts have an upward lift used for moving items vertically.
+These lifts often feature durable pneumatic tires and offer support of up to 36,000 lbs in weight.
+They are usually designed for indoor use within warehouses or for industrial projects.
+You might use these construction lifts for some of the finishing touches inside your building.

 Because of their versatile use, there are over 20 popular forklift manufacturers on the market.
 Well-known brands include NACCO Industries and Mitsubishi.

 So you need a boom lift or scissor lift, but what is the best type?
 Size is an important factor to consider.
 You want sufficient range but a size that fits safely and comfortably in your workspace.
 In addition, you’ll also want to consider movement type, weight capacity, job site conditions, space restrictions, and power source.

 - Space Restrictions: Consider the space that your lift is moving through.
 Tall buildings with narrow doorways will require a different aerial lift than one used in a wide-open job site.

 - Weight Capacity: To prevent overloading, you’ll want to account for how many workers (elbow room included) and gear that will be loaded on the aerial platform.

 - Movement Type Needed: Aerial lifts can either be single-mast or multiple masts — in other words, its movement is either only vertical or both vertical and horizontal.
 The movement will determine the lift you need.